wp-plugins/okv-oauth/readme.txt

 WordPress 4.0

 == Installation ==
-1. Upload \"okv-oauth\" folder to the \"/wp-content/plugins/\" directory.
+1. Upload "okv-oauth" folder to the "/wp-content/plugins/" directory.
-2. Activate the plugin through the \"Plugins\" menu in WordPress.
+2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Access plugin setup page.
 4. Follow setup instruction on screen.